Faivel10/Mini-Project/README.md

 * reader.py file is responsible to read the xlxs input file and parse the points from it to a text file.
 * After that that, main.cpp takes the parsed file, and does all the calculations.
 * Main then outputs the points in a parsed manner.
-* Writer will write convert the parsed points to csv.
+* Writer.py will convert convert the parsed points to csv.

 ## Where is the output
 When done, the output will be in output-csv folder with each output file named by the location of the sheet in the original file